pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 ## Optional Tools to Optimize Workflows

-Once we have the basic setup, there are other options to further optimize workflows.
+Once we have the basic setup, there are other options to further optimize workflows:

 * A Continuous Integration Server like Jenkins, TravisCI, Bamboo, or CircleCI
 * A suite of automated acceptance tests using Behat or PHPUnit